-Hama is the modern day name of the old Hamath which came under Hittite rule after Suppiluliuma's Syrian campaign.
-After the fall of the Empire it was an independent Late Hittite kingdom in the 10th and 9th centuries BCE after which it came under Aramean rulers.
-Nevertheless, Hittite culture of the city must have continued further.
+Hama is the modern day name of the old Hamath which in mid-14th century BCE came under Hittite rule after Suppiluliuma's Syrian campaign.
+After the fall of the Hittite Empire it was an independent Late Hittite kingdom in the 10th and 9th centuries BCE.
+Later it came under Aramean rulers, although Late Hittite/Luwian culture of the city must have continued for a while.
 By the time it was invaded in 720 BCE, Assyrian king Sargon II was referring to the city's ruler as the "wicked Hittite".

-Click on pictures for a larger image.
+Click on the pictures for larger images.